How to fund your studies

 - Certain Faculties or Departments offer possibilities for integrated financing.
 Check with your research director.

-- For international students, certain scholarships allow for a considerable reduction in tuition fees, namely the Exemption from Differential Tuition Fees award.
+- For international students, certain scholarships allow for a considerable reduction in tuition fees, namely the UdeM's Exemption Scholarship.
 Several sources of financing may also be offered by your country of origin.

 - The Graduate and Postdoctoral Studies (ESP) provide over 8 million dollars per year in financial support to students.